matteggers/audisect/README.md

 Audisect is used through a CLI.
 The following are two supported methods for using audisect.

-### Transcription Model Sizes - Directly from OpenAI's Whisper
+### Transcription Model Sizes - Directly from OpenAI's Whisper Documentation

 There are six model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
 Below are the names of the available models and their approximate memory requirements and inference speed relative to the large model.